With the Special menu you can browse volumes, folders, and documents, preview images, songs, and movies, eject and mount disks, and more.

 Volumes

 Volumes let you browse disks, open items, preview documents, and view information about files.
-You can choose what types of volumes (hard disks, external disks, removable media, connected servers, inactive disks) appear in the menu.
+You can choose what types of volumes (hard disks, external disks, removable media, connected servers, inactive disks) appear in the menu and, if you have multiple internal startup disks, decide whether hiding or showing APFS data volumes.

 Volumes also allow you to eject disks, partitions, or servers and mount ejected disks.